 Outdoor activities are the best choice during the COVID-19 pandemic, so now is the perfect time to discover New York City’s many outdoor art displays, including one from a Stony Brook art professor.
 Nobuho Nagasawa’s artwork in Long Island City, “Luminescence,” has been featured in print and online in The New Yorker July 20 Goings On About Town section.
+On October 28, the project received “Special Recognition” at New York City’s 38th Annual Awards for Excellence in Design and also won the 2020 National American Society of Landscape Architects (ASLA) Honor Award for Design.

 In 2018, a lunar landscape arrived in Long Island City: Nobuho Nagasawa’s ‘Luminesce,’ in which seven concrete domes represent the phases of the moon and double as seating on the peninsula lawn of Hunter’s Point South Park, offering a stunning view of Manhattan from across the East River.” — The New Yorker